covalenthq/covalent-docs/content/en/docs/networks/aurora.md

 <Aside>

-All __Class A__ endpoints are supported for the HECO mainnet and the HECO testnet.
-You can query either network via the unified API by changing the `chainId`.
+All __Class A__ endpoints are supported for the Aurora mainnet.
+You can query the network via the unified API by changing the `chainId`.

 </Aside>